'LEGO Movie' tops 'Monuments Men' to score huge U.S. box office win

 "Lone Survivor," the tale of four U.S. Navy SEALs who run into an ambush in Afghanistan, was sixth with sales of $5.3 million.
 It has generated $112.6 million over seven weeks.

-Warner Brothers, a unit of Time Warner, released the film "The Lego Movie."
-Sony's Columbia studio released "The Monuments Men."
+Warner Brothers, a unit of Time Warner (TWX.N), released the film "The Lego Movie."
+Sony's (6758.T) Columbia studio released "The Monuments Men."
 Vampire Academy" was distributed by the Weinstein Company.
-Universal Pictures, a unit of Comcast's NBCUniversal division, distributed "Ride Along" and "Lone Survivor."
+Universal Pictures, a unit of Comcast's (CMCSA.O) NBCUniversal division, distributed "Ride Along" and "Lone Survivor."

 (Reporting By Ronald Grover and Chris Michaud)